Analyzing Compass Diversified (CODI) and Its Competitors

 |2.50

 Compass Diversified currently has a consensus target price of $32.00, indicating a potential upside of 4.07%.
-As a group, “Household furniture” companies have a potential upside of 31.00%.
-Given Compass Diversified’s rivals higher probable upside, analysts clearly believe Compass Diversified has less favorable growth aspects than its rivals.
+As a group, “Household furniture” companies have a potential upside of 31.01%.
+Given Compass Diversified’s peers higher probable upside, analysts clearly believe Compass Diversified has less favorable growth aspects than its peers.

 Summary

-Compass Diversified beats its rivals on 8 of the 15 factors compared.
+Compass Diversified beats its peers on 8 of the 15 factors compared.

 Compass Diversified Holdings is a public company that owns and manages a diverse of middle-market businesses.
 The company offers its shareholders an opportunity to own profitable middle-market businesses that hold highly defensible positions in their individual market niches.
 Their model for creating shareholder value involves discipline in identifying and valuing businesses and proactive engagement with the management teams of the companies they acquire.
 Compass Diversified Holdings delivers a high level of transparency in its financial reporting and governance processes.
 The company was founded in 1998 and is based in Westport, Connecticut, United States.